Valerie Solanas: Popular culture

+In 2006 Solanas was featured in eleventh episode of the second season Adult Swim show The Venture Bros as part of a group called The Groovy Gang.
+The group was a parody of the Scooby Gang from Scooby-Doo and was made up of parodies of Solanas (Velma), Ted Bundy (Fred), David Berkowitz (Shaggy), Patty Hearst (Daphne), and Groovy (Scooby).
+In the episode she is voiced by Joanna Adler.
+Most of her lines in the episode are quotes from the SCUM Manifesto.

-Solanas was featured in a 2017 episode of the FX series American Horror Story: Cult, "Valerie Solanas Died for Your Sins: Scumbag."
+Solanas was featured in a 2017 episode of the FX series American Horror Story: Cult, "Valerie Solanas Died for Your Sins: Scumbag".
 She was played by Lena Dunham.
 The episode portrayed Solanas as the instigator of most of the Zodiac Killer murders.

+In 2022, Up Your Ass was re-published by writer and editor Leah Whitman-Salkin for MIT's Sternberg Press / Montana.
+This issue included a contribution by the writer Paul B. Preciado.

 Influence and analysis

-Author James Martin Harding explained that, by declaring herself independent from Warhol, after her arrest she "aligned herself with the historical avant-garde's rejection of the traditional structures of bourgeois theater," and that her anti-patriarchal "militant hostility... pushed the avant-garde in radically new directions."
+Author James Martin Harding explained that, by declaring herself independent from Warhol, after her arrest she "aligned herself with the historical avant-garde's rejection of the traditional structures of bourgeois theater" and that her anti-patriarchal "militant hostility ... pushed the avant-garde in radically new directions".
 Harding believed that Solanas' assassination attempt on Warhol was its own theatrical performance.
 At the shooting, she left on a table at the Factory a paper bag containing a gun, her address book, and a sanitary napkin.
-Harding stated that leaving behind the sanitary napkin was part of the performance, and called "attention to basic feminine experiences that were publi [sic] taboo and tacitly elided within avant-garde circles."
+Harding stated that leaving behind the sanitary napkin was part of the performance, and called "attention to basic feminine experiences that were publi [sic] taboo and tacitly elided within avant-garde circles".

-Feminist philosopher Avital Ronell compared Solanas to an array of people: Lorena Bobbitt; a "girl Nietzsche"; Medusa; the Unabomber; and Medea.
+Feminist philosopher Avital Ronell compared Solanas to an array of people: Lorena Bobbitt, a "girl Nietzsche", Medusa, the Unabomber, and Medea.
 Ronell believed that Solanas was threatened by the hyper-feminine women of the Factory that Warhol liked and felt lonely because of the rejection she felt due to her own butch androgyny.
 She believed Solanas was ahead of her time, living in a period before feminist and lesbian activists such as the Guerrilla Girls and the Lesbian Avengers.

 Solanas has also been credited with instigating radical feminism.
-Catherine Lord wrote that "the feminist movement would not have happened without Valerie Solanas."
+Catherine Lord wrote that "the feminist movement would not have happened without Valerie Solanas".
 Lord believed that the reissuing of the SCUM Manifesto and the disowning of Solanas by "women's liberation politicos" triggered a wave of radical feminist publications.
 According to Vivian Gornick, many of the women's liberation activists who initially distanced themselves from Solanas changed their minds a year later, developing the first wave of radical feminism.
 At the same time, perceptions of Warhol were transformed from largely nonpolitical into political martyrdom because the motive for the shooting was political, according to Harding and Victor Bockris.
-Solanas' idiosyncratic views on gender are a major focus of Andrea Long Chu's 2019 book, Females.
+Solanas' idiosyncratic views on gender are a focus of Andrea Long Chu's 2019 book, Females.